1. DISEASE/DISORDER:

 Diagnostic Injections

-Given the low correlation of radiographic spondylosis with axial low back pain, the only means for an accurate diagnosis of symptomatic lumbar spondylosis secondary to facet arthropathy is to perform controlled diagnostic blocks of the medial branch nerves that innervate the z-joints.16 This assumes that the patient’s pain generator(s) is/are the z-joints and not another spondylotic spine component, such as the disc.
-Each z-joint has dual innervation from the medial branch of the dorsal ramus of the nerve at the corresponding level and the level above.
-In order to treat the pain associated with a specific z-joint, both nerves must be targeted.
+Given the low correlation of radiographic spondylosis with axial low back pain, the only means for an accurate diagnosis of symptomatic lumbar spondylosis secondary to facet arthropathy are controlled diagnostic blocks of the medial branch nerves that innervate the z-joints.16 This assumes that the patient’s pain generator(s) are the z-joints and not the intervertebral discs.
+Each z-joint has dual innervation from the medial branch of the dorsal ramus of the spinal nerve at the corresponding level and the level above.
+To treat the pain associated with a specific z-joint, both nerves must be targeted.

 Several key principles exist for diagnostic medial branch blocks:

-- Because of the inaccuracy of landmark guidance, all blocks should be performed utilizing image guidance.
-Both fluoroscopic and ultrasound guidance have been described in the literature.
+• Because of the inaccuracy of landmark guidance, all blocks should be performed utilizing image guidance.
+Both fluoroscopic and ultrasound guidance have been described in literature.34

 Available or current treatment guidelines

-No treatment currently exists for the pathological changes involved in lumbar spondylosis, therefore treatments should be focused on decreasing patient pain and increasing function.
-Options include medial branch radiofrequency ablation, in addition to other conservative measures, including weight loss, physical therapy, NSAIDs, Acetominophen, and oral and topical pain medication.18
+There is no best treatment for the pathological changes of lumbar spondylosis; therefore, prescribed treatments should focus on decreasing patients’ pain and increasing function.
+Conservative treatment measures include weight loss, physical therapy, NSAIDs, acetaminophen, and topical pain medications.18

-Physical therapy should focus on increasing flexibility of the spine with strengthening of core muscles, including the lumbar paraspinals, despite minimal evidence to support physical therapy for the treatment of LS, and the lack of a proven single exercise program.
-24
+Physical therapy should focus on increasing flexibility of the spine with strengthening of core muscles, including the lumbar paraspinals and abdominal musculature.
+There is minimal evidence to support a single proven exercise program for the treatment of lumbar spondylosis.24

-Surgical intervention is not recommended for axial back pain secondary to lumbar spondylosis without neurologic compromise.
+Surgical intervention is not recommended for axial back pain secondary to lumbar spondylosis without segmental instability or neurologic compromise.35

 Coordination of care

 As with all spine conditions, treatment should ideally be guided by the coordinated approach of a multidisciplinary team, including, but not limited to, a physician and physical therapist.
-Other potential team members include a pain psychologist for patients having difficulty coping with chronic pain secondary to this condition, as well as a nutritionist for education and assistance with weight loss, among others.
+Inclusion of a pain psychologist may be beneficial for patients having difficulty coping with chronic pain secondary to lumbar spondylosis.

 Patient & family education